25 August 2023 to 27 August 2023

 Expect to sing along at the top of your voice to the first-class musical line up on our main stage, dance the night away at the family silent disco, catch awesome DJ sets from some of your favourite names at the Cheese Hub, along with countless stand out performances across the several musical stages to explore across the farm.

-This year, The Big Feastival will kick-off on Friday with British New Wave band The Human League, who achieved huge popularity in the 1980s.
-On Saturday night, the festival will welcome Anne-Marie, whose worldwide appeal is nothing short of monumental.
-And Sunday night will see an anthemic close with UK rock royalty Stereophonics - the Welsh BRIT award-winning rockers with a back catalogue like no other.
+Last year, The Big Feastival kicked-off on Friday with British New Wave band The Human League, who achieved huge popularity in the 1980s.
+On Saturday night, the festival welcomed Anne-Marie, whose worldwide appeal is nothing short of monumental.
+And Sunday night saw an anthemic close with UK rock royalty Stereophonics – the Welsh BRIT award-winning rockers with a back catalogue like no other.

-Also on the stage, expect Jake Bugg, Jax Jones, Gabrielle, Sam Ryder, Lola Young, Alfie Templeman, House Gospel Choir, The Futureheads, Thomas Headon, and much more!
+Also on the stage were Jake Bugg, Jax Jones, Gabrielle, Sam Ryder, Lola Young, Alfie Templeman, House Gospel Choir, The Futureheads, Thomas Headon, and much more!

 Food & Drink